Top 10 Easiest Super Smash Bros. Characters to Learn

 Mr. Game & Watch

-Mr. Game & Watch is a 2D generic stick figure-styled silhouette character, created by Nintendo and an amalgamation of the Game & Watch handheld consoles.
+Mr. Game & Watch is a 2D silhouette character created by Nintendo.
+He represents an amalgamation of characters from the Game & Watch handheld consoles.
+The character was introduced in the Super Smash Bros. series and serves as a tribute to Nintendo's early handheld games.